PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 =======================
 A "joint-specific movement" is one of the three primary types of movement that are coded in SLP-AA (the other two being :ref:`perceptual_shape` and :ref:`handshape_change`).
 These movements are characterized as being produced based on and understood by the movements of the joints involved in the motion.
 The default list of joint movements that can be selected for this movement type can be found in the :ref:`Joint-specific movements<joint_specific_movement_entry>` section.

-Joint-specific movements are often comparable to traditional 'local' movements, except that this selection only applies when the movement can be characterized solely based on a single, particular change in joint articulation (not related to a change in the base handshape).
+Joint-specific movements are often comparable to traditional 'local' movements, except that this selection only applies when the movement can be characterized solely based on a particular change in joint articulation.
 There is some possible overlap between perceptual shape and joint-specific movements in some cases, so care should be taken when selecting between these.
 For example, flexion of the selected finger base joints could either be coded as :ref:`flattening<flattening_straightening>` or as a "straight" perceptual shape.

 .. comment::
   This example is meant to show that the choice between 'perceptual shape' and 'joint-specific movement' is a phonological one in the cases where either one could reasonably apply.
 The difference is not purely articulatory.
 This is also true for traditional terms like 'path' and 'local' movements.